Industry-Leading Therapy Services

-Prevent avoidable declines in function and ensure that long-term resident needs are met at every level of the continuum of care.
+Our No Patient Left Behind program seeks to prevent avoidable declines in function and ensure that long-term resident needs are met at every level of the continuum of care.
 This restorative care program includes caregiver education, quarterly screens and monthly focus programs to provide residents with the opportunity to maintain their highest practicable level of function.

 Dancing with the Seniors

 Another part of our restorative care offering, the Dancing with the Seniors program helps increase stamina, flexibility and sharpen the mind in both short term and long-term patients and residents.
 The movement of dance improves circulation, lowers blood pressure, reduces stress and eases tension.